mieko/mieko.dev/_posts/2016-11-01-responsible-disclosure-and-the-scourge-of-internal-it.md

 competency are so wildly mismatched.

 Microsoft caters to this because it's their bread and butter.
 They've built processes around dealing with organizations like that.
 I get it.
-But that Microsoft is beholden to shitty IT departments does not place Google at fault for not playing along.
+But that Microsoft is beholden to lame IT departments does not place Google at fault for not playing along.
 It's a corner that part of the industry has painted themselves into, and the rest of the world shouldn't have to unknowingly suffer the repercussions of not having timely disclosure.